Aurangzeb: Taxation policy

 Aurangzeb issued land grants and provided funds for the maintenance of shrines of worship but also often ordered their destruction.
 Modern historians reject the thought-school of colonial and nationalist historians about these destructions being guided by religious zealotry.
-Rather, the association of temples with sovereignty, power and authority is emphasized upon.
+Rather, the association of temples with sovereignty, power and authority is emphasised upon.

 While constructing mosques was considered an act of royal duty to subjects, there are also several firmans in Aurangzeb's name supporting temples, maths, Chishti shrines, and gurudwaras, including the Mahakaleshwar temple of Ujjain, a gurudwara at Dehradun, Balaji temple of Chitrakoot, Umananda Temple of Guwahati and the Shatrunjaya Jain temples, among others.

 Contemporary court chronicles mention hundreds of temples that were demolished by Aurangzeb or his chieftains upon his order.
 In September 1669, he ordered the destruction of Vishvanath Temple at Varanasi, which was established by Raja Man Singh, whose grandson Jai Singh was believed to have facilitated Shivaji's escape.
 After the Jat rebellion in Mathura (early 1670), which killed the patron of the town mosque, Aurangzeb suppressed the rebels and ordered for the city's Kesava Deo temple to be demolished, and replaced with an Eidgah.

 In 1672–73, Aurangzeb ordered the resumption of all grants held by Hindus throughout the empire.
 This was not followed absolutely in regions such as Gujarat, where lands granted in in'am to Charans were not affected.
-In around 1679, he ordered the destruction of several prominent temples, including those of Khandela, Udaipur, Chittor, and Jodhpur, which were patronized by rebels.
+In around 1679, he ordered the destruction of several prominent temples, including those of Khandela, Udaipur, Chittor, and Jodhpur, which were patronised by rebels.

-In an order specific to Benaras, Aurangzeb invokes Sharia to declare that Hindus will be granted state protection and temples won't be razed (but prohibits construction of any new temple); other orders to similar effect can be located.
-Eaton notes numerous new temples were built in other areas of the empire during this time.
-Richard Eaton, upon a critical evaluation of primary sources, counts 15 temples to have been destroyed during Aurangzeb's reign.
+In an order specific to Varanasi, Aurangzeb invoked Sharia to declare that Hindus would be granted state protection and temples would not be razed (but prohibited construction of any new temple); other orders to similar effect can be located.
+Eaton notes that numerous new temples were built in other areas of the empire during this time.
+Upon a critical evaluation of primary sources, he counts 15 temples to have been destroyed during Aurangzeb's reign.